 The Employer makes an employer superannuation contribution in accordance with the Superannuation Guarantee legislation, to a complying superannuation fund nominated by an Employee, excluding a fund where the Employer is required to become a participating employer.
-Should the Employee not nominate a complying superannuation fund for this purpose, the contribution will be made to NGS Super or a successor fund.
+Should the Employee not nominate a complying superannuation fund for this purpose, a request for stapled super fund details will be made to the Australian Taxation Office (ATO).
+If the Employer is advised by the ATO that the Employee does not have a stapled super fund, the Employer's default superannuation fund, NGS Super applies and the contribution will be made to this fund.